 Bargains outside peak season -

-For those who are not tied to school holiday dates, many of our cottages, gites and villas offer reduced rates for smaller groups outside the peak season, further enhancing your buying-power.
+For those who are not tied to school holiday dates, some of our cottages, gites and villas offer reduced rates for smaller groups outside the peak season, further enhancing your buying-power.

 See Vendee cottages, gites and villas with reduced rates.

 Considering the convenience, paying by card usually involves resonable fees compared with bank transfers or raising a bank cheque in Euros.